SirWaithaka/simple-mpesa/ReadMe.md

 3. can deposit money
 4. can make payments

+An agent usually operates with a float account, and a separate commission account.
+The float account is an account they use to facilitate withdrawals and deposits.
+During onboarding, an agent is required to have a minimum amount in their float account.

+##### - `Float Account`
+When doing a deposit for a customer, the agent receives cash from the customer and initiates the transaction.
+Money will be debited from the agent's float account and moved to the customer's account.

+When a customer is withdrawing from an agent, money is debited from the customer's account and credited to the agent's float account.
+The agent then gives the customer cash.

+##### - `Commission Account`
+An agent earns some commission from the system for enabling customer withdrawals.
+The commission is a percentage or a fixed amount of the transaction cost that the customer pays when withdrawing.

 That's a good brief overview of MPESA and how everything generally comes together.

 ### MPESA Components